dotnet/msbuild/documentation/specs/BuildCheck/BuildCheck.md

 }
 ```

-Values for this recognized contract, that are explicitly specified via .editorconfig files are passed only to the BuildCheck infrastructure – they are invisible to the actual analyzers (NOTE: this is a subject to likely revision).
+Values for this recognized contract, that are explicitly specified via .editorconfig files are passed both to the BuildCheck infrastructure as well as individual analyzers.

 #### Custom configuration declaration